allenlin90/programmingLearning/javascriptLearning/modernReactWithRedux/README.md

 1. Though the data can store internally in the department, we can have a central repository which stores all the data from each department in the company.

 ## Finishing the Analogy
-1. Every `form` submitted to the insurance company has 2 mani fields, which are `Type` and `Payload`.
+1. Every `form` submitted to the insurance company has 2 main fields, which are `Type` and `Payload`.
 1. When we receive a `form` from customers, we need to verify what is the purpose of it.
 For example, the user may want to sign up a new policy or claim for compensation.
 1. Besides, we need more detail on the type form, such as the `name` of the owner of the policy and the `claim amount` that the owner requests.
 1. For this insurance company case, we can have 3 main type policies with aligned data.